HfMT-ZM4/drawsocket/README.md

 # Storing the Sever State
-The `hfmt.drawsocket` object in Max accepts the `writecache` message,to write the current cached messages to a file on disk.
+The `drawsocket` object in Max accepts the `writecache` message,to write the current cached messages to a file on disk.

-The folder path is relative to the folder path of the patch in which the `hfmt.drawsocket` object is in.
+The folder path is relative to the folder path of the patch in which the `drawsocket` object is in.

 Message syntax: